This post may contain affiliate links. Please read our disclosure policy.

 Leftovers and storage

-• Creamy corn pasta leftovers will keep for a few days in the fridge in a covered container, but keep in mind they will soak up the sauce a bit, and the basil will probably wilt.
+• Leftovers of this pasta will keep for a few days in the fridge in a covered container, but keep in mind it will soak up the sauce a bit, and the basil will probably wilt.

 • Reheat in a small saucepan over a low heat, using additional cream to give the sauce some new life if you like.